 - Medullary Sponge Kidney

 - Polycystic Kidney Disease

 Category Archives: Lupus

-I suggest that you review your concerns with your rheumatologist.
+The situation that you describe is very complex and difficult to establish an underlying diagnosis.
 I am unable to make a specific diagnosis based on the information that you present.
-I suggest that you also have urine testing for blood, protein and infection to determine … Continue reading →
+If your blood testing for kidney disease is normal and … Continue reading →

 I have stage one CKD.
 I found this out by seeing I have very foamy urine.
 I tested positive on the ANA blood test as well.
 I have been diagnosed with Lupus.
 What are the usual treatments for patients with what I have.
 Also, how long until immunosupressants like Prograf take to kick in and stop foamy urine?